Leaky Gut Myth or Fact?

 Devigest - - Powerful digestive enzyme that helps further break down undigested food, provides more digestive support for dairy and gluten, helps reduce stress and inflammation in the digestive tract.

 Red Desert Clay - Will move into the bloodstream and cleanse all kinds of toxins from dead yeast, endotoxins (yeast bi-product), and other chemicals and pathogens which burden the immune system.
+It also sets up a barrier making it quite difficult for parasites to survive.

 Foods that may be inflammatory to the gut are: